microsoft/SyslogDecode/src/Microsoft.Syslog.SampleApp/ReadMe.md

-﻿## Microsoft.Syslog.Sample demo application
-The sample console application demonstrates use of server side Syslog processing pipeline.
-The app creates a syslog UDP listener on port 514 and syslog parsing pipeline.
-It then sends 100k messages in different formats using SyslogClient.
-The messages are received by the listener, parsed and reported to the host app through an event.
-Parsing includes detection of IP addresses (IPv4 and IPv6).
-The Demo app verifies the final received message count, and verifies that all IP addresses were detected.
+﻿## Microsoft.Syslog.SampleApp Demo Application
+This sample console application sets up a Syslog processing pipeline with UDP listening endpoint.
+It then sends a large array of pre-fabricated messages the this enpoint using a UDP sender component also provided by the *Microsoft.Syslog* package.

+The test run verifies that number of messages received matches the number of messages sent.
+It also verifies that IP addresses embedded in messages are detected, extracted and reported in output structured records representing the parsed syslog messages.